freelawproject/hr/handbook/simple-ira.md

 For example, imagine that you get $1000 on a given paycheck, but that the government taxes you at a 30% rate.
 Without a retirement account, you'll be paid $1000 × 30% = $700 each pay period, which you'll invest.
 If, instead you use a retirement account, you'll get the whole $1,000 to invest for the next few decades and you'll pay taxes on it later, when you retire and take the money out of the account.
 By using the retirement account, you have 30% more money to invest.

 Many for-profit organizations have 401(k) plans for this purpose.
 Non-profits like ours can have something similar called a 403(b) plan, but both of those plan types require that employers pay big fees to the bank that provides the service.
 They are also very difficult to administer (see FAQs below) — They're for bigger companies than ours.
 For organizations like ours, there's something called a [SIMPLE IRA Plan][simple], that is actually quite simple and works similarly, with the main downside being that it has a lower per-year maximum contribution rate.

+Starting in 2025, you can also make post-tax Roth contributions to your SIMPLE IRA too.

 ## Eligibility